Quarter Gallery

 Sponsorship

-The Quarter Gallery spans 2,000 square feet for the presentation of exhibitions and related programming that engages primarily with emerging artists and community partnerships.
+The Quarter Gallery spans 2,000 square feet for the presentation of student exhibitions and community partnerships.

 Regis Center for Art (East)